Meeco/docs/guides/portal/tenant administrators/credential schemas.md

 > **Note**
 > The _Available to_ field allows you to make schemas available to Organisations within your Tenancy.
 You can always add or remove Organisations.

-To edit the credentials schema, select the _Edit_ button from the _View credential schema_ page or select _Edit_ from the horizontal ellipsis icon ⋯ alongside the schema’s name.
+To edit the credential schema, select the _Edit_ button from the _View credential schema_ page or select _Edit_ from the horizontal ellipsis icon ⋯ alongside the schema’s name.
 The information will be presented as an editable form where you can update / change the following information:
 * Available to

 When complete, select _Save_ to save changes, or _Cancel_ to discard changes.